 In addition to remedial and protective measures, an interim action may be imposed on a Student or student organization in accordance with The Student Code prior to the resolution of an investigation.
 Such action may be taken when, in the professional judgment of a University official, a threat of imminent harm to persons or property exists.
 Interim administrative action is not a sanction.
 It is taken in an effort to protect the safety and well-being of the Complainant and/or Respondent, of others, of the University, or of property.
 Interim administrative action is preliminary in nature; it is in effect only until there is a resolution of the student conduct matter.

-University officials designated to impose an interim action through The Student Code include, but are not limited to, staff in Community Standards, Residential Life, and the Office of Diversity and Equity.
+University officials designated to impose an interim action through The Student Code include, but are not limited to, staff in Community Standards, Residential Life, and the Office of Institutional Equity.

 IX.
 PROHIBITED CONDUCT UNDER THIS POLICY

 Conduct under this Policy is prohibited regardless of the sex, sexual orientation and/or gender identity/expression of the Complainant or Respondent.
 Prohibited Conduct includes the following specifically defined forms of behavior: Discrimination, Discriminatory Harassment, Sexual or Gender-Based Harassment, Sexual Assault, Sexual Exploitation, Intimate Partner Violence, Stalking, Complicity, and Retaliation.